 - Gifting.
 Transferring title to someone else’s name.
 Obviously, due to potential pitfalls involved with gifting, such transfers must first be extensively analyzed with competent counsel.

 - Converting non-exempt property to exempt property.
-Altus Law Group can help you utilize various exemptions, such as the homestead or life insurance exemption to help ensure these types of assets are protected to the fullest extent pursuant to Colorado law.
+Hull & Chandler attorneys can help you utilize various exemptions, such as the homestead or life insurance exemption to help ensure these types of assets are protected to the fullest extent pursuant to the law.

 - Insurance.
 Ensuring proper insurance policies with appropriate coverage and limits goes a long way in helping to lessen the stress involved with litigation.